OscarNOW/minecraft-server/.github/README.md

 * **Easy to use**, you can create servers in an intuitive way.
 * **Everything is per Client**, meaning you can send different information to different Clients.
+* **Pure NODE-JS**, this isn't a java server wrapper, the actual Minecraft protocol is implemented in JS.
+* **Control**, because only an api for the protocol is implemented, you have much greater control.

 ## **Terms**
 These are some terms that are used in the code and documentation.